 Also importantly, Part B gives you the option of joining a Medicare Advantage plan—either PPO or HMO—through Medicare and suspending your FEHB enrollment and premium payment.
 It also gives you the option under some plans of enrolling in both FEHB and MA plans simultaneously and getting a large premium reimbursement.

-For everyone, enrollment in Part B gives you some "insurance" against the possibility that Congress would enact some major adverse change to the FEHB program.
+Enrollment in Part B gives you some “insurance” against the possibility that Congress would enact some major adverse change to the FEHB program.

 Finally, for many the value of "peace of mind" that you get from coverage under both programs exceeds the increase in premium costs.